Unlawful Carrying of a Weapon (UCW) in Texas is defined by Texas Penal Code §46.02 and covers handguns, illegal knives, and clubs carried unlawfully.

-Texans can receive an unlawful carrying of a weapon charge, even if they have license to carry, for carrying certain weapons in the wrong location or while committing another crime that is a Class B misdemeanor or higher.
+Texans can receive an unlawful carrying of a weapon charge, even if they have a license to carry, for possessing restricted weapons in the wrong location or while committing another crime that is a Class B misdemeanor or higher.

-Texas boasts a strong gun culture, but responsible gun ownership goes hand-in-hand with understanding the law.
-If you’re uncertain about the laws regarding carrying a firearm in Texas, you’re not alone.
+Texas boasts a strong gun culture, but responsible gun ownership goes hand-in-hand with understanding the law, and Texas prosecutors do not treat UCW cases lightly.
+If you are uncertain about the laws regarding carrying a firearm in Texas, you are not alone.

-Today, the San Antonio criminal defense attorneys of Austin Hagee Law Firm provide an overview of Texas’s unlawful carrying of a weapon or UCW law, including potential consequences and defenses against an illegal carrying of a weapon charge.
+Today, the San Antonio criminal defense attorneys of Austin Hagee Law Firm provide an overview of Texas’s unlawful carrying of a weapon or UCW law, including potential consequences, bond amounts, the difference between UCW and unlawful possession of a firearm, and defenses against an illegal carrying of a weapon charge.

-If you would like to share your story with a defense lawyer or if you have questions after reading this article, please contact us today.
+If you would like to share your story with a defense lawyer or if you have questions after reading this article, please contact us today by calling us at 726-223-6041.

 What Is the Unlawful Carrying of a Weapon?